-- (n) each notice about the designation of land given to the local government by a Minister; - (o) each infrastructure agreement to which the local government is a party, or has been given to the local government under part 2; - (p) each show cause notice and enforcement notice given by the local government under this Act or the Building Act 1975; - (q) each show cause notice and enforcement notice a copy of which was given to the local government under this Act or the Building Act 1975 by an assessing authority or private certifier; - (r) each enforcement order made by the court on the application of the local government. - (2) The documents mentioned in subsection (1) may be contained in hard copy or electronic form in 1 or more registers kept for the purpose.
+- (p) each show cause notice and enforcement notice given by the local government under this Act or the Building Act 1975; - (q) each show cause notice and enforcement notice a copy of which was given to the local government under this Act or the Building Act 1975 by an assessing authority or private certifier; - (r) each enforcement order made by the court on the application of the local government. - (2) The documents mentioned in subsection (1) may be contained in hard copy or electronic form in 1 or more registers kept for the purpose.

-Documents local government must keep available for inspection only
+5.7.3 Documents local government must keep available for inspection only

-5.7.3.
 A local government must keep available for inspection only an official copy of this Act and every regulation made under this Act and still in force.

-Documents assessment manager must keep available for inspection and purchase
+5.7.4 Documents assessment manager must keep available for inspection and purchase

-- 5.7.4.(1) An assessment manager must keep available for inspection and purchase the original or a certified copy of each of the following- - (a) each decision notice and negotiated decision notice given by the assessment manager; - (b) each decision notice and negotiated decision notice a copy of which was given to the assessment manager by a private certifier; - (c) each written notice given to the assessment manager by the Minister calling in a development application; - (d) each direction given by the Minister directing the assessment
+- (1) An assessment manager must keep available for inspection and purchase the original or a certified copy of each of the following- - (a) each decision notice and negotiated decision notice given by the assessment manager; - (b) each decision notice and negotiated decision notice a copy of which was given to the assessment manager by a private certifier; - (c) each written notice given to the assessment manager by the Minister calling in a development application; - (d) each direction given by the Minister directing the assessment manager to attach conditions to a development approval; - (e) each agreement to which the assessment manager or a concurrence agency is a party about a condition of a development approval; - (f) each show cause notice and enforcement notice given by the assessment manager as an assessing authority; - (g) each enforcement order made by the court on the application of the assessment manager as an assessing authority.